Brindha77/Ex-1-CD-Lab/README.md

     return 0;
 }
 ```
-# OUTPUT
+## OUTPUT:
 ![image](https://github.com/user-attachments/assets/e6877aa7-742d-498d-a76a-b494224fb6c5)

-# RESULT
+## RESULT:
-### The program to implement a symbol table is executed and the output is verified.
+The program to implement a symbol table is executed and the output is verified.